 First and foremost, you need to determine if you qualify for the services.
 If you make $57,000 or less, have a disability or speak limited English, you’re likely eligible to take part in the services provided by VITA.
 That said, if you own and operate your own business or own a rental property, you are not eligible.

-If you’re 60 years or older, regardless of your job or income, you can qualify to get a tax preparation via TCE.
+If you’re 60 years or older, regardless of your job or income, you can qualify to get free tax preparation via TCE.

 While some people will qualify for both programs, volunteers working with TCE specialize in answering questions about pensions and retirement-related issues that are unique to seniors.
 So if you qualify for both programs but could benefit from this guidance, look for participating TCE programs over VITA.